Introduction to Psychological Diseases

 Anxiety Disorders

-Anxiety disorders are the most prevalent class of psychiatric disorders.
-Anxiety arises when the possibility of a future bad event cannot be ruled out and the potential harm available to the individual or their loved ones is overwhelming or disproportionate to their available coping strategies.
+They are the most prevalent class of psychiatric disorders.
 Anxiety helps the individual consider all possible outcomes and contemplate the use of various strategies to deal with them while keeping the fear within manageable limits.

-Anxiety disorders are defined more by their symptoms than by their etiology and can be divided into generalized anxiety disorder (GAD), panic disorder, social anxiety disorder, specific phobias, and obsessive-compulsive disorder (OCD).
 The distinction between fear and anxiety is clinically useful.
 Fear is an immediate and adaptive response triggered by danger.
-Fear is circumscribed around specific events or objects and coincides with an intense sympathetic response.
 Anxiety, on the other hand, arises in situations in which real immediate, specific, or actual danger is absent.
 Anxiety is more prolonged and diffuse, and is not clearly discriminable from normal states of apprehension, worry, or nervousness.
 The lifetime prevalence rate of any anxiety disorder is as high as 30% and this prevalence remains high until late life.

 Psychotic Disorders

 Psychotic disorders represent the most severe psychological illnesses displayed by humans.
 In such illnesses, the individual’s mental health deteriorates until the patient loses total contact with reality.
 People with psychotic illnesses have delusions – fixed beliefs that are not amenable to change in light of conflicting evidence.
 They also have hallucinations – which are primarily disturbances in perception of thought.
-These involve any of the five senses and include the perception of hearing voices or an image that is not real.
-Additionally, people with psychotic illnesses suffer from disorders of thinking often scored by symptoms of disorganized thinking and/or speech leading to clear speech derailment.
+These involve any of the five senses and include the perception of hearing voices or an image.
+Additionally, people with psychotic illnesses suffer from disorders of thinking often scored by symptoms of disorganized.
+Thinking and/or speech leading to clear speech derailment.
 And they exhibit negative symptoms such as blunted emotion, reduced speaking, and difficulty initiating purposeful activity.
 Schizophrenia is the classical psychotic

 Personality Disorders

-There are nine diagnosable personality disorders, which are divided into three clusters.
-Cluster A disorders are characterized by odd or eccentric behavior.
-Paranoid personality disorder is characterized by pervasive suspiciousness and distrust of others.
-The person is constantly on the lookout for signs that someone is trying to degrade, prank, or take unfair advantage of him or her.
-When people with schizoid personality disorder become overwhelmed by anxiety and fear of being criticized, they sometimes have breakaway experiences and become noticeably disoriented.
+There are nine diagnosable personality disorders.
 The delusion, if it is held to be organized thinking, is often illogical or bizarre.
 Borderline personality disorder is diagnosed when a pattern of unstable and intense relationships and emotions is present.
 This includes a history of sexual promiscuity, drug abuse, eating disorders, and suicidal gestures.

 Cluster B disorders are characterized by dramatic and emotional behavior.
 Antisocial personality disorder, previously called sociopath, is the most serious of the personality disorders.
-The antisocial lives outside the law, shows a lack of respect for the rights and well-being of others, and tends to be violent and aggressive.
+The antisocial lives outside the law, shows a lack of respect for the rights and well-being of others.
 Histrionic personality disorder describes individuals who are constantly seeking attention and often become very upset when they do not get it.
 These people are very dramatic and have a tendency to overreact to things that happen.
 Narcissistic personality disorder is diagnosed when someone has an exaggerated sense of his or her importance and is absorbed by fantasies of unlimited success, power, brilliance, or beauty.
 It is believed that this is in part due to the fact that the people who now have this disorder were not given the amount of attention they needed as infants.

 Diagnosis and Assessment of Psychological Diseases

 As we have seen, determining that a particular individual is suffering from a psychological disorder (and what kind of disorder is operative) is a much more complex task than making such determinations about physiological diseases.
 Because psychological diseases must be classified according to their symptoms and must also be distinguished from normality, practitioners routinely use many different techniques, variously described as assessment, diagnosis, secular examination, and inference.
 Some of the major means used in diagnosis and assessment are interviews, questionnaires, and psychological testing.
-Diagnosis refers to the process of determining that a particular problem is a previously named psychological disorder.
 Assessment refers to the broader process of examining the nature of a psychological problem in a particular case.

 Conclusion

-Understanding these disorders, including their causes, symptoms, and treatment methods, is vital for improving the quality of life for affected individuals and enhancing their psychological well-being.
+Understanding these disorders, including their causes, symptoms, and treatment methods, is vital for improving the quality of life.
 Addressing mental illnesses requires a multidimensional approach that includes advanced scientific research, social support, and integrated therapeutic interventions.
 Therefore, it is essential to raise community awareness, provide necessary resources, and foster collaboration among mental health professionals to deliver effective and sustainable care.
 Through these efforts, we can make significant strides toward achieving tangible improvements in the treatment and alleviation of mental health conditions.

 INTERNATIONAL HEALTH AND MEDICINE ORGANIZATION IHMO